alainamstutz/JAKi-IPDMA/two_stage.md

 #             )
 ```

-# (i.iv) Primary outcome: Meta-regression by RoB, including the non-IPD RCTs // except 1: all low-risk
+# (i.iv) Primary outcome: Meta-regression by RoB, including the non-IPD RCTs // all low risk!

 ```r
 # # meta-regression by RoB